 The 2012 Nissan Sentra doesn't have many frills, but it holds up.
 And since the current generation is in its final year, the prospect of a good deal makes it worth a look.

 Somewhere amid the slew of stylish compacts with smartphone applications and 40-mpg highway ratings is the Sentra, a car that hasn't been redesigned since late 2006.
 It cannot stream your apps.
 Its EPA highway rating tops out at a lackluster 34 mpg.
 It lacks the crash-test accolades many competitors have earned.
 It drives, however, like a trusty steed.

-The Sentra comes in base, S, SR and SL models with a 2.0-liter four-cylinder.
-The Sentra SE-R, meanwhile, gets a 2.5-liter four-cylinder, while a high-output SE-R Spec V makes 200 horsepower.
+The Nissan Sentra comes in base, S, SR and SL models with a 2.0-liter four-cylinder.
+The Sentra SE-R, meanwhile, gets a 2.5-liter I-4, while a high-output SE-R Spec V makes 200 horsepower.
 Compare them here, or compare the 2012 and 2011 Sentra here.
 We tested a 2.0 S.

 Sufficient Power, Soft Ride

 Most trims have a continuously variable automatic transmission, which gives the 140-hp four-cylinder immediate passing response and capable off-the-line power.
 Two editors noticed some drivetrain clunking at low speeds, but otherwise this transmission is the way CVTs should be.
 Too many of them incur noisy drones and lazy revs.
 Alas, even though efficiency is the objective behind CVTs, the Sentra's aged unit delivers underwhelming EPA ratings: At 27/34 mpg city/highway with the automatic, it trails the Hyundai Elantra (29/40 mpg) and mainline versions of the Honda Civic (28/39), Ford Focus (28/38) and Chevrolet Cruze (26/38), even though all of these models have step-gear transmissions.